zigtur/Rareskills-Solidity-Bootcamp/Week13-15/README.md

 # ERC-1155 in Yul

+Need to:
+- Add comments for revert strings (it is in hex)
+- Shift one bit instead of multiply by 2
+- call `iszero` instead of `eq`
+- do a function with multiple emits
+- remove zeros in revert messages (need to modify revert)

+- :x: string encoding for URI need to be implemented

 List of supported functions (ERC-1155 standard):
 - :white_check_mark: balanceOf(address account, uint256 id)
 - :white_check_mark: balanceOfBatch(address[] calldata accounts, uint256[] calldata ids)